Are you allowed to open yet?

 Do visitors have to wear a face covering?

-Following latest Government guidance, all visitors are required to wear face coverings whilst in the museum shop.
-To enter and leave the museum you will need to pass through this area so please plan accordingly.
+Following latest Government guidance, all visitors are encouraged to wear face coverings whilst in enclosed public spaces.
 Children under 11 and people with certain health conditions or disabilities are exempt.
-Whilst wearing a face covering in any enclosed public space is encouraged, it is only mandatory in the shop area.

 Will the café be open?